rosensilva/ballerina-samples/ballerina-swagger/README.md

 ```
 ### Genarate the service from the Swagger / OpenAPI definition

 Ballerina language is capable of understanding the Swagger / OpenAPI specifications.
-You can easliy generate the implementation of the service just by typing the following command in the terminal.
+You can easily generate the implementation of the service just by typing the following command in the terminal.

 ```bash
 <SAMPLE_ROOT>$ ballerina swagger skeleton swagger.json -d guide/pet_store/ballerinaPetstore.bal -p guide.pet_store
 ```
-The `-p` flag indicates the the package and `-d` flag indicates the service file destination.
+The `-p` flag indicates the package and `-d` flag indicates the service file destination.
 These parameters are optional and can be used to have a customized package name and file location for the project.

 #### Generated project structure
 After running the above command Ballerina service will be generated.
 You would get a package structure similar to the following,